 Guests should also forget everything they know about hotels when booking a vacation rental.
 They are NOT the same thing.

-It is important that guests find out what they are receiving for their money at a vacation rental, as it is always a different value equation, but is almost always universally better than in a hotel or resort.
+It is important that guests find out what they are receiving for their money at a vacation rental, as it is always a different value equation than a hotel… but it is almost always universally better than what one receives in a hotel or resort.